AdityaKompella6/AdityaKompella6.github.io/_posts/2024-03-13-blog-post-title-from-file-name.md

 Pytorch is quite optimized and torch.compile usually creates very efficient code so being able to speed up performance on all vector sizes is great and could be very useful in the many algorithms that use it a lot like CEM.

-Overall tackling this problem was a great way for me to learn more about how to create CUDA extensions for PyTorch and helped me get exposure to how to speed-up code for a certain task.
+Overall tackling this problem was a great way for me to learn more about how to create CUDA extensions for PyTorch and helped me get exposure to how to speed up code for a certain task.

 I have uploaded all the code to Github if you would like to run the benchmarks yourself on your own computer: INSERT LINK